JungleM0nkey/scripts/README.md

 2. enable_bitlocker.ps1 enables bitlocker, fetches the recovery key information and stores it in a location under $backup_location

 3. get_logs.ps1 downloads event viewer logs either from the local system or a remote one if a paramter is given.
 Output is a .csv file for System logs and .csv file for Application logs, second parameter sets numbers of days

+4. enable_WOL.ps1 enables Wake on Lan for Dell computers which have Dell Command | Configure installed.